willderness/python-collections-budget/README.md

 ## Count Purchases by Category
 ### Verify module:
     To run tests run: pytest -k "module1" -s
-    To run the file: python -m budget.UsingCounter.py
+    To run the file: python -m budget.UsingCounter
 1. ### Import the Expense Module

     Last month’s spending data is in  `data/spending_data.csv`, which is a spreadsheet with 3 columns for - Location, Category, and amount.
 For example, the first row contains: `Alaska Air,Travel,-$115.75`.
 We want to analyze our spending habits in a few different ways.
 In this module, we are going to read in this file and display the categories with the most purchases in a graph.